Cynthia Enloe

-Cynthia Holden Enloe (born July 16, 1938) is a feminist writer, theorist, and professor.
+Cynthia Holden Enloe (born July 16, 1938) is an American political theorist, feminist writer, and professor.
 She is best known for her work on gender and militarism and for her contributions to the field of feminist international relations.
-She has also had major impact on the field of feminist political geography, in particular feminist geopolitics.
-In 2015, the International Feminist Journal of Politics, in conjunction with the academic publisher Taylor & Francis, created the Cynthia Enloe Award "in honour of Cynthia Enloe's pioneering feminist research into international politics and political economy, and her considerable contribution to building a more inclusive feminist scholarly community."
+She has also influenced the field of feminist political geography, with feminist geopolitics in particular.

 Biography

-Cynthia Enloe was born in New York, New York and grew up in Manhasset, Long Island, a New York suburb.
+Cynthia Enloe was born in New York City and grew up in Manhasset, Long Island, a New York suburb.
 Her father was from Missouri and went to medical school in Germany from 1933 to 1936.
 Her mother went to Mills College and married Cynthia's father upon graduation.

 After completing her undergraduate education at Connecticut College in 1960, she went on to earn an M.A. in 1963 and a Ph.D. in 1967 in political science at the University of California, Berkeley.
 While at Berkeley, Enloe was the first woman ever to be a Head TA for Aaron Wildavsky, then an up-and-coming star in the field of American Politics.
 For much of her professional life she taught at Clark University in Worcester, Massachusetts.
 At Clark, Enloe served as Chair of the Department of Political Science and as Director of Women's Studies.
 She also served on the university's Committee on Personnel and its Planning and Budget Review Committee.
 Enloe was awarded Clark University's Outstanding Teacher Award on three separate occasions.

 At the beginning of her career, Enloe mainly focused on studying ethnic and racial politics.
-She completed her dissertation in Malaysia on a Fulbright Scholarship from 1965-1966.
+She completed her dissertation in Malaysia on a Fulbright Scholarship from 1965 to 1966.
 There, she researched the country's ethnic politics.
-Ten years after receiving her PhD, Enloe had written six books on the subject of ethnical tensions and its role in politics, however she had yet to look at any of these subjects from a feminist angle; something she admits she is “embarrassed of.”
-It wasn't until she first began teaching at Clark University, in the middle of the U.S.-Vietnam war, that Enloe really began to develop her feminist thought.
-Enloe spoke with a colleague at Clark, the only man on the faculty who was a veteran, about his experiences during the Vietnam war.
+Ten years after receiving her PhD, Enloe had written six books on the subject of ethnical tensions and its role in politics; however, she had yet to look at any of these subjects from a feminist angle, something she admits being "embarrassed of".
+It was not until she first began teaching at Clark University, in the middle of the U.S.-Vietnam war, that Enloe really began to develop her feminist thought.
+She spoke with a colleague at Clark, the only man on the faculty who was a veteran, about his experiences during the Vietnam war.
 He mentioned that Vietnamese women were hired by American soldiers to do their laundry.
-She began to wonder how history would be different if the entire war had been told through the eyes of these Vietnamese women.
+Enloe began to wonder how history would be different if the entire war had been told through the eyes of these Vietnamese women.